OpenAiTx/OpenAiTx/README.md

 **OpenAiTx** 20 languages auto-translate tool for your GitHub project readme.

-## Objective
+## Why?

-One-time translation using premium-grade LLM and make the result freely accessible to the open-source community.
+1. One-time translation using premium-grade LLM and make the result freely accessible to the open-source community.

-## Features

-- Support Google/Bing multiple languages SEO search.
+2. Support Google/Bing multiple languages SEO search, client translate tool can't do it.
-- Free & Open Source forever
+3. Free & Open Source forever
-- Submit one time and auto update future.
+4. Submit one time and auto-update future, it can save your time if you're a project maintainer.

 ## Get Started